minhhai205/minhhai205/README.md

 # 💫 About Me
-👋 Nguyen MInh Hai | Aspiring Backend Developer
+👋 Nguyen Minh Hai | Aspiring Backend Developer

 🎓 IT Student @ University of Engineering and Technology | Major: Information and Technology